 Routines inject a sense of calm and order into your daycare.
 They also help ECEs effectively plan and prepare for each day, and better coordinate with parents and guardians.
 Typical items on your daycare schedule will include:

 - Nap time

 For each item on your schedule, teach kids the steps needed to complete the activity.
 For example, when snack time rolls around, let your students know how to:

-You might need to outline a few "snack time" rules, like no running around while eating, or leaving a big mess behind.
-Let kids know what behavior you expect, give clear examples, and plenty of room for practice.
+You might need to outline a few snack time rules, like no running around while eating or leaving a big mess behind.
+Let kids know what behaviour you expect, give clear examples, and allow plenty of room for practice.

 2. Leave room for kids to choose games & activities

 One of the first rules of creating a daycare schedule is to make sure it leaves room for spontaneity.
 It might seem counterintuitive, but for kids, structure only works if they get to contribute a few ideas.